Competitive Swimming from Learn to Swim to Winning Races

 Connect with us

-The Regional Development Squad is working towards, Waikato Junior Championships, Zonal Junior Championships, and selection to Waikato Regional Squads.
+The Wave Warriors works towards, Waikato Junior Championships, Zonal Junior Championships, and selection to Waikato Regional Squads.

 Each session runs from 1 hour – 1.5 hours.
 Swimmers are encouraged to attend at least 3 - 4 sessions per week, with a mixture of morning and evening sessions.